OpenVisualCloud/Media-Transport-Library/doc/design.md

 With this PMD design, it is expected that a CPU thread will always be utilized to 100%, even with only one stream active.
 In our configuration, one core can handle up to a maximum of 16 1080p transmission sessions, although the actual density may vary depending on the hardware configuration.

-BTW, we provide a option `IMTL_FLAG_TASKLET_SLEEP` that enables the sleep option for the PMD thread.
+BTW, we provide a option `MTL_FLAG_TASKLET_SLEEP` that enables the sleep option for the PMD thread.
 However, take note that enabling this option may impact latency, as the CPU may enter a sleep state when there are no packets on the network.
 If you are utilizing the RxTxApp, it can be enable by `--tasklet_sleep` arguments.
-Additionally, the `IMTL_FLAG_TASKLET_THREAD` option is provided to disable pinning to a single CPU core, for cases where a pinned core is not feasible.
+Additionally, the `MTL_FLAG_TASKLET_THREAD` option is provided to disable pinning to a single CPU core, for cases where a pinned core is not feasible.

 <div align="center">
 <img src="png/tasklet.png" align="center" alt="Tasklet">